Learning to Prevent Leakage: Privacy-Preserving Inference in the Mobile Cloud: Reinforcement Learning Based Optimizer

-In the equation above, the model accuracy $A$ is concerned with both $\theta_{e}$ and $\theta_{c}$ whereas the privacy loss $P_{i}$ is a function of $\theta_{e}$ and $\theta_{d}$.
+In the equation above, the model accuracy $A$ is associated with both $\theta_{e}$ and $\theta_{c}$ whereas the privacy loss $P_{i}$ is a function of $\theta_{e}$ and $\theta_{d}$.
 The formulation resembles the training of a generative adversarial network (GAN) where the encoder and decoder play the roles of discriminator and generator respectively.
 In practice, it is hard to train such a minimax loss as the decoder usually converges much faster than the encoder and the cloud.
-Thus we adopt similar training strategies as GANs to slow down the training of the decoder.
+Hence, we tune hyperparameters to facilitate the convergence of the minimax problem.

-To sum up, in the reactive adversary model, as the user and the adversary are not aware of the encoding/decoding strategies of the other, both of them are weak: the user can only maximize the accuracy performance of the composed model but not know the privacy threat it will face.
-As to the proactive adversary model, both the user and the adversary are stronger: the adversary, being aware of the power of the user, trains a decoder to compromise the user privacy whereas the user not only seeks high accuracy but also satisfactory privacy performance against such an adversary.
+Overall, in the reactive adversary model, as the user and the adversary are not aware of the encoding or decoding strategies of the other, both of them are weak.
+As to the proactive adversary model, both the user and the adversary are stronger: the adversary, being aware of the power of the user, trains a decoder to compromise the user privacy, whereas the user seeks satisfactory privacy performance against such a worst-case adversary.
+The adversarial retraining process is shown in Alg.~\ref{alg:adv_training} where $N_p, N_{cd}, N_d$ are the number of training epochs.